Finding a Top Financial Advisor Firm in Garden City, New York

 Each of the four primary investment strategies that La Ferla Group offers has a different risk level and asset allocation.
 The Global Balanced Advisor program focuses on global diversification, as the name suggests.
 Both the Portfolio Advisor Program and the Multi Asset Advisor program are more standard allocations, the distinction between them being that the latter is a non-discretionary program.
 Finally, Muni Bond Advisor is a program in which your assets are exclusively invested in municipal bonds.

-How your portfolio is split between individual stocks, fixed-income securities, mutual funds, exchange-traded funds (ETFs) and other alternative investments will depend partially on the program you choose.
+How your portfolio is allocated among individual stocks, fixed-income securities, mutual funds, exchange-traded funds (ETFs) and other alternative investments will depend partially on the program you choose.
 The rest depends on your investing goals, time horizon and tolerance for risk.

-Next up on our list is JRF Asset Advisors, LLC, a firm that employs just one advisor.
-It works with a mix of 229 clients, including individuals, high-net-worth individuals and pension plans.
-There is no account minimum to work with the firm.
+Next up on our list is JRF Asset Advisors, a firm that employs a small advisory team.
+It works with a mix of clients, including non-high-net-worth individuals, high-net-worth individuals and pension plans.
+There is no account minimum necessary to work with the firm.
 JRF specializes in comprehensive financial planning and portfolio management.

-Jay Freeberg, the firm’s sole advisor, is licensed to sell insurance products like annuities or life insurance.
-Additionally, he is a registered representative of a broker-dealer, meaning he can conduct securities transactions.
-These sales and transactions can generate commissions, which creates the potential for a conflict of interest.
-However, this fee-based firm is bound by fiduciary duty to always act in its clients’ best interests.
+Some of the advisors here are licensed to conduct securities transactions.
+This can generate commissions, which creates the potential for a conflict of interest.
+However, this fee-based firm is bound by its fiduciary duty to always act in its clients’ best interests.

 JRF Asset Advisors Background

 JRF Asset Advisors was established in 1999 by Jay R. Freeberg.
-Freeberg currently holds the titles of president and chief compliance officer (CCO).
-The firm’s owners are Freeberg, Janover LLC, a New York-based accounting firm, and The JR Group, LLC.
-Freeberg is both a certified financial planner (CFP) and a certified public accountant (CPA).
+He serves as president and chief compliance officer (CCO).
+While Freeberg has a small stake, the firm is principally owned by Janover LLC, a New York-based accounting firm.
+Freeberg is a certified financial planner (CFP), certified public accountant (CPA), certified divorce financial analyst (CDFA) and accredited wealth management advisor (AWMA).

 JRF Asset Advisors Investment Philosophy